chamodasankalpani/GitHub-Workshop-2/README.md

 ## Steps:

-1. Fork this repo to your account
+1. Fork this repo to your accounts
 2. Clone it to you local repository
 3. Open folder with any text editor
 4. Enter your details correctly